CEEMS Exporter

 and/or SLURM_JOB_GPUS

-file system which contains GPU ordinal numbers of job.
-CEEMS exporter
+file system, which contains GPU ordinal numbers of the job.
+The CEEMS exporter

-process will need some privileges to be able to read the environment variables in /proc
+process will need some privileges to be able to read the environment variables in the /proc

 file system.
-The privileges can be set in different ways and it is discussed in
+The privileges can be set in different ways and are discussed in the

 Security section.

-When compute nodes uses a mix of full physical GPUs and MIG instances (NVIDIA), the
+When compute nodes use a mix of full physical GPUs and MIG instances (NVIDIA), the

-ordering of GPUs by SLURM is undefined and it can depend on how the compute nodes are
+ordering of GPUs by SLURM is undefined and can depend on how the compute nodes are

 configured.
 More details can be found in this